Qin Er Shi: Dynastic collapse

 Although Qin managed to suppress most of the nationwide rebellions, they still caused serious damage.
 Qin's manpower and supplies were greatly reduced.
 Qin was decisively defeated at the Battle of Julu.
 Court plots led Zhang Han to surrender along with his soldiers, which later led to the live burial of 200,000 Qin troops.
 In total, Qin lost over 300,000 men.
-Even then, Qin Er Shi failed to grasp the severity of the defeat, erroneously thinking that Qin had many more spare troops due to courtiers hiding the truth to him in fear of execution.
+Even then, Qin Er Shi failed to grasp the severity of the defeat, erroneously thinking that Qin had many more spare troops due to courtiers hiding the truth from him in fear of execution.
 Finally, a daring and loyal eunuch told Qin Er Shi the truth.
 Shocked, Qin Er Shi tried to capture Zhao Gao and to hold him responsible.

 Zhao Gao, however, had expected that Qin Er Shi would ask him to take the blame.
 Therefore, Zhao Gao conspired with his loyal soldiers to force the emperor to commit suicide.
 Surrounded and with no means of escape, Qin Er Shi asked the loyal eunuch why he had not told the truth earlier.
 The eunuch replied that it was Qin Er Shi himself who had decided to execute anyone who would tell him the truth.

 In 207 BC, the Qin dynasty collapsed only fifteen years after it had been established.
 Ziying of Qin, allegedly a son of Fusu—there is no consensus as to his actual relationship to the house of Qin—was made "king of Qin state", a reduced title.
 Ziying soon killed Zhao Gao and surrendered to Liu Bang one year later.